Lori2Lori/personal-website/content/000-about-this-page.md

 title : About this webpage
 ---

 On this website I'd like to share my experience with learning programming, especially web development and design.

-Currently I'm a lawyer who wants to become front-end developer.
-I'm learning Graphic Design at school and programming from the internet, free courses and from my friends.
+As I've started to build this website I was a lawyer with several years of professional experience and dream to become a web developer.
+I've started to learn graphic design and programming and soon got a job including software engineering in a translation company.

 I have ambitious goal to make this website totally from scratch, so I'm not using here any pre-build CMS.
 I will be experimenting with better and worse features.